scritcash/scrit-whitepaper/scrit-whitepaper.md

     employing $n$ mints in parallel.
-It has the maximally achievable transaction anonymity (the anonymity set of a DBC equals or is bigger than all DBCs ever issued in that denomination during the defined epoch) and transactions are extremly cheap and fast (settlement is network latency bound leadings to sub-second confirmation times).
+It has the maximally achievable transaction anonymity (the anonymity set of a DBC equals or is bigger than all DBCs ever issued in that denomination during the defined epoch) and transactions are extremely cheap and fast (settlement is network latency bound leadings to sub-second confirmation times).
 author: Jonathan Logan and Frank Braun
 date: '2019-10-27'